|

 -escaper edu.stanford.nlp.process.PTBEscapingProcessor

 Yes, you can.
-However, you will need to provide correctly tokenized input if you want to provide POS-annotated input.
+However, for good results, you should make sure that you provide correctly tokenized input and use exactly the correct tag names.
 (That is, the input must be tokenized and normalized exactly as the material in the treebank underlying the grammar is.)

 The/DT quick/JJ brown/JJ fox/NN jumped/VBD over/IN the/DT lazy/JJ dog/NN ./.